Set up 18.104.22.168 - macOS

 Take note of any DNS addresses you might have set up, and save them in a safe place in case you need to use them later.

-- Go to System Preferences.
+- Go to System Settings.
 You can find it by pressing Command + Space on your keyboard and typing

 Depending on what you want to configure, choose one of the following DNS addresses for IPv4: